 On-air Host/Producer, DJ at CKUT–FM Community Radio in Montréal and CJAM–FM Community Radio in Windsor–Detroit.
 She was also a Producer/Editor at the Banff Centre For The Arts and a Dance Reviewer for Eye Spy LA, Dance Insider, Ballet–Tanz International, Dance on Camera News, Danceonline.com, Campus Circle Magazine, Cover Magazine, and Dance Connection Magazine.

-She has travelled as an guest lecturer, panel speaker and jury member at Universities in Canada and the US (Cal State Dominquez Hills, CalArts, Bakersfield College, University of Texas, Rensselaer PolyTech, Concordia University, Montréal), and has been invited to international festivals including ScreenDance Winnipeg, Manitoba, Cinedanse Festival, Montréal, SHOOT Dance for Screen Festival, Stockholm, Dance on Camera Festival, Lincoln Center Film Society, Festival VideoDanza, Buenos Aires, Dance for Camera Workshop -Victoria BC, American Dance Festival, Screen Dance Conference, National Arts Critics Association Conference, Moving Pictures Festival Toronto, and multiple times to the Dance on Camera Festival at Lincoln Center in New York.
+She has travelled as an guest lecturer, panel speaker and jury member at Universities in Canada and the US (USC, Santa Monica College, Cal State Dominguez Hills, CalArts, Bakersfield College, University of Texas, Rensselaer PolyTech, Concordia University, Mtl), and has been invited to international festivals including ScreenDance Winnipeg, Manitoba, Cinédanse Festival, Montréal, SHOOT Dance for Screen Festival, Stockholm, Festival VideoDanza – Buenos Aires, Dance for Camera Workshop -Victoria BC, American Dance Festival – Screen Dance Conference, National Arts Critics Association Conference, Moving Pictures Festival – Toronto, and multiple times to the Dance on Camera Festival at Lincoln Center in New York.

 Canadian Film/Video Bibliography, Researcher, 1990–1991